julienherrero/awesome-list/README.md

 - [crs-k/release-draft](https://github.com/crs-k/release-draft) - Creates & updates GitHub release draft, automatically generates release notes, and bumps semver compliant tags.
 - [daltonmenezes/aura-theme](https://github.com/daltonmenezes/aura-theme) - ✨ A beautiful dark theme for your favorite apps.
 - [ikatyang/emoji-cheat-sheet](https://github.com/ikatyang/emoji-cheat-sheet) - A markdown version emoji cheat sheet
-- [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 The better identity infrastructure for developers and the open-source alternative to Auth0.
+- [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 The better auth and identity infrastructure and the open-source alternative to Auth0.
 - [luooooob/create-my-awesome](https://github.com/luooooob/create-my-awesome) - Github Actions for automatically generating the personal awesome list from all of the repositories you starred.
 - [magicpatterns/catalog](https://github.com/magicpatterns/catalog) - The Magic Patterns Catalog is an open-source website that lists the most popular React component libraries, helping you find the perfect component.
 - [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear, Monday, and Asana Alternative.
-Plane helps you track your issues, epics, and product roadmaps in the simplest way possible.
+Plane helps you track your issues, epics, and cycles the easiest way on the planet.
 - [novuhq/novu](https://github.com/novuhq/novu) - Open-Source Notification Platform.
 Embeddable Notification Center, E-mail, Push and Slack Integrations.
 - [requestly/requestly](https://github.com/requestly/requestly) - Requestly was built to save developers time by intercepting and modifying HTTP Requests.
 It has now developed into an open-source alternative to Charles Proxy and Telerik Fiddler that works directly in browsers without VPN and proxy Issues.
 It is used by more than 200,000+ front-end developers and 11,000+ companies worldwide.
 - [robrechtme/loco-cli](https://github.com/robrechtme/loco-cli) - 🌍 CLI tool for uploading/downloading assets from Loco.